cdnetworks-api/terraform-provider-cdnetworks/docs/resources/cdn_domain.md

 ### Optional

+- `accelerate_no_china` (String) Identifies whether a domain name is fully overseas accelerated.
+Whether the default is false. true: indicates that the client domain name is a pure overseas acceleration. false: Indicates that the client domain name has accelerated in China.
 - `cache_by_resp_headers` (Block List) Cache the file according to the response header content (see [below for nested schema](#nestedblock--cache_by_resp_headers))
 - `cache_key_rules` (Block List) Custom Cachekey Configuration, parent node 1.
 When you need to configure the cachekey rules,this must be filled in.
 2. Configuration of clearing for <cacheKeyRules/>. (see [below for nested schema](#nestedblock--cache_key_rules))
 - `cache_time_behaviors` (Block List) Cache time configuration note: 1.
 When you need to cancel the cache time configuration setting, you can pass in the empty node <cache-time-behaviors></cache-time-behaviors>.
 2. When it is required to set the cache time configuration, this item is required. (see [below for nested schema](#nestedblock--cache_time_behaviors))